songquanpeng/blog/README.en.md

 # Personal Blog

 A single-owner blog built with Gin, GORM, React, and Bulma.
-Public pages keep the classic Bulma theme and are server-rendered for SEO; the React admin uses its own management-focused design system and GitHub OAuth exclusively.
+Public pages are server-rendered for SEO and can switch instantly between classic Bulma and Studio Song, a green editorial theme matching the React admin with Chinese serif typography; GitHub OAuth remains the exclusive admin login.

 The refactor preserves the historical SQLite tables and fields, URLs, API paths, port 3000, `/app/data` volume, and the `PORT`, `SQLITE_PATH`, and `UPLOAD_PATH` environment variables.
 Legacy users remain only as historical author references and are never used for authentication.
 The admin also includes first-party article analytics for PV, UV, daily trends, Referrers, recognized search engines and visible search terms, and User-Agent values without storing raw IP addresses.